 Watch the Fox News clip of Admiral Harry B. Harris Jr. indirectly criticizing a civilian’s right to protest injustice.
 This high-ranking officer of the United States Navy received applause from the law-abiding, unconditionally loyal anti-intellectuals to a corporate-owned country in charge of the most violent military organization in the world.
 It goes to show what kind of organization the United States Navy is for promoting a man who hates democracy.
 Fox News quoted the Admiral’s words as follows:

 “You can bet that the men and women that we honor today – and those who died that fateful morning 75 years ago – never took a knee and never failed to stand when they heard our national anthem being played,” Harris said.

 On the other side, Colin Kaepernick, a civilian, has that natural right to a peaceful protest.
 His act is not disrespecting this country, because all American citizens are supposed to hold their government accountable by protest or speech.
 I argue that the United States military should recognize that the Constitution is the higher law that overpowers the UCMJ.
-For instance, questioning authority or disobeying a direct order should be encouraged if the direct order is not moral.
+For instance, questioning authority or disobeying a direct order should be encouraged if the direct order is unlawful or just plain wrong.
 Edward Snowden is another prime example of a man who was unjustly charged by a law, but his reason for breaking that law is to raise awareness that the NSA violated the Constitution.
 This is the right thing to do.
 Conscientious actions that expose the truth are more respected than being a silent, law-abiding accomplice to an organization or system of injustice.